arustyt/wled-tools/doc/WLED_presets.md

 >
 > ```Preset 1:``` turns the LEDs off.
 This is the preset to apply at boot in LED Preferences.
 >
-> ```Preset 2:``` is the preset that is scheduled (at 35 minutes before sunset) when the LEDs are turned on.
+> ```Preset 2:``` is the preset scheduled (at 35 minutes before sunset) when the LEDs are turned on.
 >   In these examples it is a playlist containing the Sunrise effect in sunset mode.
 The sunset is followed
 >   by a playlist named "Playlist Du Jour" which varies depending on
 >   the day of the year.
 >
-> ```Presets >3:``` includes the "Playlist Du Jour" preset and its specified presets.
+> ```Presets >3:``` includes the "Playlist Du Jour" playlist and its specified presets.

-All of the above information can be combined into one of two supported YAML file structure variations.
+All the above information can be combined into one of two supported YAML file structure variations.

 #### Presets YAML File Structure #1 - The Original Structure